Resources to Help Children and Families Process Mass Violence

 National Child Traumatic Stress Network (NCTSN)

-The NCTSN has developed a collection of Mass Violence resources (fact sheets, guides, webinars, etc.)—available in both English and Spanish—that explore common reactions children and families may be experiencing after a mass violence event and what they can do to take care of themselves.
-Examples of resources include:
+The NCTSN has developed an extensive collection of Mass Violence resources (fact sheets, guides, webinars, etc.)—available in both English and Spanish—that explore common reactions children and families may be experiencing after a mass violence event and what they can do to take care of themselves.
+A sample of resources is included below.
+This list is not exhaustive; please visit the NCTSN Mass Violence resource library to view all available materials.

 - Age-Related Reactions to a Traumatic Event